RahulThotakura/Jan2015/README.md

 User: yes
 *******************
-3)Compile and Run, Test Instructions:
+3) Compile and Run, Test Instructions:
 *******************
 See CompileRun_Instructions.txt for compile and run instructions See Junit_Instructions.docx  for running the JUnit tests